cs2113-f23/cs2113-f23.github.io/labs/02-poly.md

 # Grading rubric and submission

+## Junit testing

+To run your unit tests -- remember, you need to have the junit jar file in the same directory -- compile and run your code with the following commands on the terminal (depending on your OS):

+### Windows
+`javac -classpath ".;junit-platform-console-standalone-1.7.0-M1.jar" *.java` `java -classpath ".;junit-platform-console-standalone-1.7.0-M1.jar" org.junit.runner.JUnitCore Lab1_Tester`

+### Mac/Linux
+`javac -classpath ".:junit-platform-console-standalone-1.7.0-M1.jar" *.java` `java -classpath ".:junit-platform-console-standalone-1.7.0-M1.jar" org.junit.runner.JUnitCore Lab1_Tester`

 Use git, as discussed in lab zero, to submit your work in a repo called `gitusername-lab2`.
 You will be graded on the following:

 |Item | Points |